kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 {% endhighlight %}

-In the above code we have a method that does multiple things and offers no real way to test individual components and parts of this code cannot easily be reused elsewhere.
+In the above code we have a method that does multiple things and offers no real way to test individual components, and parts of this code cannot easily be reused elsewhere.

 It does too much.

-If instead we break down the components into reusable methods, that have clear purposes they become much easier to test.
+If instead we break down the components into reusable methods, we can make it easier to see if the code we are writing will work while we are still building the larger feature.
-Also much clearer to the next developer.

 {% highlight csharp %}
 static void Main()